AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 ```
 docker run --mount type=bind,target=/home/rstudio,source=$PWD ccdl/refinebio-examples snakemake --cores 4
 ```

+### Automatic rendering using GitHub actions

+This repository uses [snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) to render all notebooks.
+All notebooks are automatically re-rendered by GitHub actions upon merges to master.
+The newly rendered html files are all pushed to the `gh-pages` branch which will publish the material to https://alexslemonade.github.io/refinebio-examples/.

+If this automatic rendering fails, you will see a failed check at at the bottom of your PR on GitHub (and probably an email).
+You can see the details of this error on  by going to `Actions` and clicking the workflow of PR you are working on that also says `Build Docker` underneath.
+Click on `build` on the left bar and click on the step that has failed to see the error message.
+Hopefully the error message helps you track down the problem, but you can also contact this repo's maintainers for support.

 ### About the render-notebooks.R script

 The `render-notebooks.R` script adds a `bibliography:` specification in the `.Rmd` header so all citations are automatically rendered.